Bordeaux: 5th century BC to 11th century AD

-Around 300 BC, the region was the settlement of a Celtic tribe, the Bituriges Vivisci, named the town Burdigala, probably of Aquitanian origin.
+Around 300 BC, the region was the settlement of a Celtic tribe, the Bituriges Vivisci, who named the town Burdigala, probably of Aquitanian origin.

 In 107 BC, the Battle of Burdigala was fought by the Romans who were defending the Allobroges, a Gallic tribe allied to Rome, and the Tigurini led by Divico.
 The Romans were defeated and their commander, the consul Lucius Cassius Longinus, was killed in battle.

 The city came under Roman rule around 60 BC, and it became an important commercial centre for tin and lead.
 During this period were built the amphitheatre and the monument Les Piliers de Tutelle.

-In 276, it was sacked by the Vandals.
+In 276 AD, it was sacked by the Vandals.
 The Vandals attacked again in 409, followed by the Visigoths in 414, and the Franks in 498, and afterwards the city fell into a period of relative obscurity.

-In the late sixth century the city re-emerged as the seat of a county and an archdiocese within the Merovingian kingdom of the Franks, but royal Frankish power was never strong.
+In the late 6th century AD the city re-emerged as the seat of a county and an archdiocese within the Merovingian kingdom of the Franks, but royal Frankish power was never strong.
 The city started to play a regional role as a major urban center on the fringes of the newly founded Frankish Duchy of Vasconia.
 Around 585 Gallactorius was made Count of Bordeaux and fought the Basques.

 In 732, the city was plundered by the troops of Abd er Rahman who stormed the fortifications and overwhelmed the Aquitanian garrison.
 Duke Eudes mustered a force to engage the Umayyads, eventually engaging them in the Battle of the River Garonne somewhere near the river Dordogne.
 The battle had a high death toll, and although Eudes was defeated he had enough troops to engage in the Battle of Poitiers and so retain his grip on Aquitaine.